Constrained Trajectory Optimization on Matrix Lie Groups via Lie-Algebraic Differential Dynamic Programming: Proposed Method

 To simplify the notation, we have omitted the time indices on all variables.
 All variables in this expression are evaluated at time step $k$, except for those marked with $\Next$, which are evaluated at time step $k+1$.

 Calculating the full second-order expansion of the state dynamics ($h_{\bm{xx}}$, $h_{\bm{uu}}$, $h_{\bm{ux}}$), can be computationally expensive, particularly for systems with complex dynamics and high-dimensional states.
-Discarding the second-order dynamics and computing only the first-order expansion result in a Gauss-Newton approximation of the true Hessian, which reduces the local fidelity and increases the number of iterations for convergence.
-However, these iterations are less expensive to compute which often leads to a shorter overall convergence time.
-Therefore, in this work, we eliminated the second-order dynamics as approximating the perturbed state dynamics as described in (\ref{perturbed_conf_dyn}).
+In such cases, employing a first-order approximation, as done in iterative LQR, can be an alternative.
+However, while this approach reduces computational cost by providing a Gauss-Newton approximation of the true Hessian, it also diminishes local fidelity and increases the number of iterations required for convergence.

 Minimizing (\ref{eq:quadratic-Q}) with respect to $\delta\bm{u}$ results in an affine controller